 The College academic year consists of two traditional semesters: Fall and Spring.
 There are also shorter sessions called terms that are offered in Summer, Intersession and within semesters.

 Students requesting permission to enroll in courses after the first week of classes must use the Late Enrollment Request Form.
 Enrollment in courses during the second week of classes requires course instructor permission.
 Enrollment in courses after the second week of classes requires permission of both the course instructor and the appropriate Academic Dean.

-The Student Co-Curricular Transcript provides a listing of your involvement in College life that does not appear on your academic transcript.
-Participation in Diversity and Global View events and tutorials, clubs, activities, leadership experiences (athletic and student organizations), honors, scholarships, and awards will be listed on the co-curricular transcript.
+The Student Co-Curricular Transcript provides a listing of your involvement in college life that does not appear on your academic transcript.
+Participation in clubs, activities, and leadership experiences (athletic and student organizations) and the achievement of honors, scholarships, and awards will be listed on the co-curricular transcript.
 This additional information may help you stand out when you look for a job or transfer to a four-year college.
 For more information, go to the Student Activities Office in either Utica or Rome.

 Dropping a Course Once the Semester Begins

 Students can drop a course any time during the refund period assigned for the course.
 No grades are assigned to courses dropped during these times.
-See Academic Calendar established by the Office of Records and Registration.
+See the Academic Calendar established by the Office of Records and Registration for specific dates.

 Full-Time Registered Student